mbaeumer/mbaeumer.github.io/_posts/2021-01-10-spring-boot-relation-database-part4.markdown

 categories: jekyll update
 ---

 In the previous part of this series, we added an entity for address data to the database.
 So far the application provides only support for reading data.
-In this part, we make changes to make it posasible to add contacts.
+In this part, we make changes to make it possible to add contacts.

 # Changing the code
 At first, let's add a new mothod to the `ContactController